jorge990125/we/Roadmap.md

  - Add more user friendly item lookup utilizing wowhead or similar database.

 ###Characters
- - Add realmplayers.com armory links for characters in the server, players online, topkills and characters lists.
  - Send in game mail to characters from web admin page.

 ###Admin->Monitoring